-Through the generosity of Davis Wright Tremaine LLP, a $2,000 stipend will be provided for the best student paper on an international law topic submitted for the Davis Wright Tremaine International Law Writing Award, with a stipend of $500 for the second best student paper.
+Through the generosity of Davis Wright Tremaine, LLP a $2,000 stipend will be provided for the best student paper on an internatinal law topic submitted for the Davis Wright Tremaine International Law Writing Award, with a stipend of $500 for the second best student paper.

 Papers must be submitted before no later than midnight on 18 April to be considered for this year’s award competition.
-Students should send submissins electronically (PDF) to firstname.lastname@example.org.
+Students should send submissions electronically (PDF) to Doreen Corwin (email@example.com).

 The guidelines for the award competition are:

-- All Lewis & Clark students and immediate graduates are eligible to enter the award competition.
+- All Lewis & Clark students are eligible to enter the award competition.

-- Entries are limited to original research papers written in the past year on any topic in private or public international law, but not comparative law or the law of a foreign nation.
+- Entries are limited to original research papers written in the past year on any topic in private or public internatinal law, but not comparative law or the law of a foreign nation.

 - The papers must be typed, double-spaced, with at least one inch margins, and with typing on only one side of each page.
 Identifying information must be limited to an optional cover page.

-- In selecting the winning papers, the committee will consider whether the papers are of publishable quality, with emphasis on the subject matter, organization and writing quality.
+- In selecting the winning papers, the committee will consider whether the papers are of publishable quality, with emphasis on the subject matter, organizations and writing quality.

 - The judges will endeavor to have a final decision by commencement.
 If a prize recipient publishes a winning paper, the recipient should acknowledge in the published paper that the paper received a Lewis & Clark Law School Davis Wright Tremaine International Law Writing Award.